 You’ll also find teachers here of every race and description.
 While there are some places that place a strong emphasis on white teachers, there are plenty of opportunities for black tefl teachers.

-Salaries for English teachers in Korea that work at private language centers, called Hagwons, range anywhere from 1.9 to 2.4 million won, or about $1600 to $2000 USD, per month.
+Salaries for English teachers in Korea that work at private language centres, called Hagwons, range anywhere from 1.9 to 2.4 million won, or about $1600 to $2000 USD, per month.

 While many people will still stare in South Korea, what I’ve found is that the vast majority of people were friendly and accommodating – more so than in many other countries I’ve been to.